MkDev21IA/data-science-studies/README.md

 ---
 ### ✨ Projects

-* ❌ **Project 1:** Through the data predict the type of flower according to its sepal and petula sizes.
+* ❌ **Project 1: Classification of Flower Iris** Through the data predict the type of flower according to its sepal and petula sizes.

 ---